 The quantile forecasting process requires zero statistical expertise.
-In practice, most companies will go through Salescast, a web application also provided by Lokad, in order to get optimized reorder points; the reorder point being an inventory-specific quantile forecast.
+In practice, most companies will go through our webapp in order to get optimized reorder points; the reorder point being an inventory-specific quantile forecast.

 For each time-series, the quantile forecast is just one single data point.
 Unlike mean forecasts, quantile forecasts are typically not represented as a curve that evolves over time and that extends the historical curve into the future.